MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/ecommerce-components.md

 ms.dyn365.ops.version: Release 10.0.5

 ---
-# E-Commerce components
+# E-commerce components

 [!include [banner](../includes/banner.md)]

-This topic contains a high-level summary of some frequently used configuration components that the Microsoft Dynamics 365 Commerce online software development kit (SDK) provides access to.
+This topic contains a high-level summary of some frequently used e-commerce configuration components that the Microsoft Dynamics 365 Commerce online software development kit (SDK) provides access to.

 ## Modules